Connection Between Childhood Trauma and Addiction

 Data from 17,000 patients in another study by Kaiser Permanente showed that if a child experienced more than 4 traumatic events they’d be 5 times more likely to end up an alcoholic, 60% more likely to become obese and 46 times more like to use injectable drug.

 And that’s the thing, substance abuse doesn’t happen in a vacuum and addiction isn’t something people just fall into by chance.
-Often there’s a motivator and addiction is, in many ways, a symptom of deeper-seated painful experience.
-A way by which the user can “escape†the hold of it, if only for a brief moment in time.
+Often, there is a motivator, and addiction is, in many ways, a symptom of a deeper-seated painful experience.
+A way by which the user can escape the hold of it, if only for a brief moment in time.

 Traumas bury themselves deep in the psyche and will torment us until we face them or they destroy us.